Starting an ecommerce store and not quite sure where to begin?

 However, the tide appears to be changing and we may soon see a tilt in these Pinterest demographics.

-There has been an increasing number of men has been signing up for the platform over the past few years.
-In 2016, 40 percent of the new accounts created on Pinterest were by men.
-By 2018, that number had risen to 50 percent.
+There has been an increasing number of men signing up for the platform over the past few years.
+In 2020, the number of male Pinners increased by 40 percent year-over-year.

 3. Pinterest Is a Place for Every Brand